PRTG Manual: Monitoring via SNMP

 - PRTG supports SNMP v1 and SNMP v2c traps.

-- The destination for SNMP traps is the IP address of the trap receiver, which is the IP of the probe system to which you add the SNMP Trap Receiver sensor.
+- The destination for SNMP traps is the IP address of the trap receiver, which is the IP address of the probe system to which you add the SNMP Trap Receiver sensor.

 Which SNMP Version Should I Choose?

-The SNMP version you should choose depends on your environment.
+This depends on your environment.
 Here are some guidelines:

 - If your network is isolated or well-protected behind firewalls, the lower security level of SNMP v1 or SNMP v2c might be sufficient.